Studying the Dutch Masters

 • Warmer and darker tints were ground with linseed oil

-In February, I am running a 3-Day Studio Painting Workshop focusing on the work of Vermeer, as well as a 5-Week Online Course on the same subject.
-In this workshop and course, you will have the opportunity to authentically copy one of this master paintings giving you the clearest possible understanding of his working methods and materials while also improving your own painting skills.
+In November 2024, I am running a 6-Week Online Painting Course focusing on the work of Vermeer.
+In this course, you will have the opportunity to authentically copy two of Vermeer’s master paintings, giving you the clearest possible understanding of his working methods and materials while also improving your own painting skills.
 Find out more.

 Leave a Reply